wlph17/sw-tutorial/basic_c.md

 ### Types

-* Data in programs have ***types***, such as integer, floating point (represented using scientific notation), string (text) etc, with the following usages:
+* Data in programs have ***types***, such as integer, floating point (approximation of real numbers), string (text) etc, with the following usages:
-  * Memory layout<span class="hidden">.
+  * Defining their memory layout<span class="hidden">.
 Data are stored in memory as bits and bytes, which on their own has no meaning.
-Type defines the interpretation of the memory.</span>

-    <span class="hidden">For example `1000 0000` can represent 128 for integer, but it can also represent -128 for another type of integer (`int8_t`).</span>
+Type defines the interpretation of the memory.
+For example `1000 0000` can represent 128 for integer, but it can also represent -128 for another type of integer (`int8_t`).</span>
-  * Operations<span class="hidden">.
+  * Specifying affiliated operations/functions <span class="hidden">.
 For example the addition of integer is different than that of floating point.</span>
-  * Checking.<span class="hidden"> Different types may be incompatible from each other, or the conversion may cause loss of information that requires programmer's attention.</span>
+  * Compatibility (Type) Checking.<span class="hidden"> Different types may be incompatible from each other, or the conversion may cause loss of information that requires programmer's attention.</span>

 <span class="hidden">Compiler performs ***type checking*** to make sure that the programmer uses the right type on the right place.
 For example, not putting a text into a math function.</span>

 <span class="hidden">
 > Note: The memory layout for the same type in different architecture may be different.
 Search ***memory alignment*** and ***endianness*** for more details.